paulssonlab/paulssonlab/paulssonlab/src/paulssonlab/martens/trenchcoat/README.md

 #### Details

+##### User-defined settings

+The user must specify, in a YAML file:

+- how many segmentations to perform (each with a unique name)
+- the segmentation algorithm (matching an algorithm defined above)
+- which channels to use for segmentation (can be more than one)
+- all parameters for that algorithm

 ##### Iteration

-We iterate through every File, FOV, Frame, and Z-stack, independently (but possibly in parallel).
+We iterate through every File, FOV, Frame, and Z-stack independently (but possibly in parallel).

 NOTE: alternatively, a similar approach could be used to segment Frame stacks (kymographs), though this would require changing how iterations are performed and how image data are stored in memory.